-Before sinking his teeth into the role of Hannibal Lecter in Silence of the Lambs (1992), Anthony Hopkins was better known for theatrical roles on stage.
-All that changed after playing the iconic cannibal in Jonathan Demme’s Silence of the Lambs (1991), for which Hopkins won the Best Actor Oscar in 1992.
-From the moment host Billy Crystal emerged in the Hannibal Lecter mask and greeted Hopkins in the crowd, to the four additional Oscars for Best Picture, Director, Actress and Adapted Screenplay to go alongside Hopkins’, the 1992 Academy Awards were basically an homage to Silence of the Lambs.
+Before sinking his teeth into the role of Hannibal Lecter, Anthony Hopkins was better known for theatrical roles on stage.
+All that changed after playing the iconic cannibal in Jonathan Demme’s The Silence of the Lambs (1991), for which Hopkins won the Best Actor Oscar in 1992.
+From the moment host Billy Crystal emerged in the Hannibal Lecter mask and greeted Hopkins in the crowd, to the four additional Oscars for Best Picture, Director, Actress and Adapted Screenplay to go alongside Hopkins’, the 1992 Academy Awards were basically an homage to The Silence of the Lambs.

-You can imagine the crowd would’ve accepted Hopkins’ acceptance speech to consist entirely of oft-quoted lines from the film.
-And the most quoted line comes while Hannibal recounts the story of a census taker who once tried to test him.
-“I ate his liver with some fava beans and nice chianti.”
+You can imagine the crowd would’ve expected Hopkins’ acceptance speech to consist entirely of oft-quoted lines from the film.
+And the most quoted line comes while Hannibal recounts the story of a census taker who once tried to test him: “I ate his liver with some fava beans and nice chianti.”

 The character, who originally appeared in Thomas Harris’ books, has made it to the screen in many incarnations, including Michael Mann’s Manhunter (played by Brian Cox) and TV’s Hannibal (played with relish by Mads Mikkelsen), but Hannibal will always be Hopkins’ biggest role, having played the character in sequel Hannibal (2001) and prequel Red Dragon (2002).

 This essay was written for Edit Line

 Create your own iconic film and TV moments in real time with Edit Line, an interactive experience in The Story of the Moving Image exhibition at ACMI.

 Move physical blocks around to create a story from selected clips.
 Save your mini masterpiece with your Lens device and take it home with you.